shrinerb/shrine-sql/README.md

-# Shrine::Sql
+# Shrine::Storage::Sql

-Provides a [Shrine] storage for storing files in any SQL database.
+Provides [Shrine] storage for storing files in any SQL database.
 It uses [Sequel] under the hood.

 ## Installation